REFERENCE SECTION: CHEMICAL EQUATIONS (1)

 gaseous carbon dioxide'.

-Equation 2 is merely equation 1 modified to include state symbols; and, in this particular example, cannot be regarded as a useful improvement.
+Equation 2 is merely equation 1 modified to include state symbols; and,

 However, the absence of state symbols can result in errors. *